orthogonalhq/.github/profile/README.md

 Building **[Nous](https://github.com/orthogonalhq/nous-core)** — an operating system for sovereign intelligence.

-Foundation models are commodity inputs.
-The architecture is the value layer.

 ---

 Nous is a local-first AI operating system with a four-layer cognitive architecture modeled on the human mind.
 It composes models into persistent, self-improving, governed intelligence — routing tasks to the right model, learning from outcomes, enforcing governance boundaries, and compounding knowledge across everything it touches.